kit-data-manager/webpage/_fair-do-lab/ui-guide.md

 ---
-title: FAIR DO Testbed - User Interfaces
+title: FAIR DO Lab - User Interfaces
 breadcrumbs: /typed-pid-maker/ui-guide
 layout: default
 description: Demo interfaces for exporation.
 repository_url: https://github.com/kit-data-manager/testbed4inf
 repository_name: kit-data-manager/testbed4inf
-navigation_id: testbed_index
+navigation_id: fair_do_lab_index
 ---

 # {{ page.title }}

-The FAIR DO Testbed contains user interfaces to demonstrate the services.
+The FAIR DO Lab contains user interfaces to demonstrate the services.
 Not all of them are meant for production.

 ## Fairris (demonstration interface)

+> Note: Fairris was initially developed for the FAIR DO Labs predecessor, the FAIR DO Testbed.
+It is now deprecated and might be removed soon (as soon as breaking changes occur).
+A replacement is being considered.

 Fairris is a small user interface to register FAIR DOs.
-The idea is to give a quick impression of what the Testbed is able to do, as most features require a PID to be created.
+The idea is to give a quick impression of what the FAIR DO Lab is able to do, as most features require a PID to be created.
-The capability of Fairris is limited and meant for demonstrations in combination with the sandboxed PIDs, which the Testbed offers by default.
+The capability of Fairris is limited and meant for demonstrations in combination with the sandboxed PIDs, which the FAIR DO Lab offers by default.

-As soon as the Testbed is started (described in "[Local Setup](docker-compose.html)"), Fairris is available via <http://localhost:8080/>.
+As soon as the FAIR DO Lab is started (described in "[Local Setup](docker-compose.html)"), Fairris is available via <http://localhost:8080/>.

 ![test](../assets/images/fairris/fairris_overview_annotated.png)